floooh/oryol/code/Modules/Input/README.md

 - you need to keep track of the exact number of input actions happening during a frame, even if the same action happens multiple times in the same frame
-- you're application flow if better suited to handling events instead of polling each frame
+- you're application flow is better suited to handling events instead of polling each frame

 Event handling is described in detail at the bottom of this file, let's